send2asd/big-data/finale-project/README.md

 - Code files are inside code folder

-- CSV, are inside flight_data folder
+- CSV, are inside flight_data folder(flight.csv file is not uploaded because of size.
+You can email me fot that)

 ## how to run